matteo-figini/overlapping-terms/README.md

 - The name of the input CSV file: must end with ".csv" to recognize a CSV file;
 - The number of exam terms considered: e.g. if you want to check overlaps for the June and July exam calls, meaning that for each row you express two dates and the corresponding time slots, you will insert 2;
 - The level of overlap desired: it is an integer number between 1 and 4 (see the previous point);
-- If needed, the parameter representing the maximum distance in days considered as "overlapping".
+- If needed, the parameter representing the maximum distance in days considered as "overlap".

 ### Considerations on the levels of overlap
 _WARNING: This paragraph is not strictly necessary for a basic comprehension of the program, but contains some logic and mathematical stuffs that better highlights the program execution._